 - Install carbon monoxide alarms on your boat

 - Never dock or anchor within 20 feet of another boat

 - Review the carbon monoxide checklist provided by the U.S. Coast Guard

-If you or a loved one has died or been injured due to carbon monoxide poisoning on a boat, contact The Levinson Law Group to discuss your legal options to recover damages from the at-fault party.
+If you or a loved one has died or been injured due to carbon monoxide poisoning on a boat, contact The Levinson Law Group (personal injury attorney) to discuss your legal options to recover damages from the at-fault party.
 Depending on the circumstances, you may have the right to receive compensation from several parties.
-Our firm will conduct a thorough investigation to protect your rights and to maximum the compensation you are entitled to receive.
+Our accident law firm will conduct a thorough investigation to protect your rights and to maximum the compensation you are entitled to receive.
 You do not have to bear this burden alone, we are here to help you and your family as you continue to recover from your boating accident.